surganov/Objective-C-Marathon/README.md

 4. How to store data between user sessions
 5. UIGestureRecognizer and all possible gestures in iOS
 6. Frame animation
-7. Augmented reality with Cocos2d
+7. Scroll views
-8. Scroll views
+8. Work with time

 ## Contribution
 Feel free to pull requests to my code.